Mama June In Another Child Molestation Scandal: Honey Boo Boo’s Stepmom Jennifer’s Ex Molested Children

 — Billy Bloke (@eBayDownUnder) April 26, 2017

-Insider sources close to Jennifer tell The Daily Mail that Jennifer went to great lengths to hide her past from producers at WEtv.
+Insider sources close to Jennifer told the Daily Mail that Jennifer went to great lengths to hide her past from producers at WEtv.

 “Jennifer has got lots of skeletons in her closet that she’s desperate to keep hidden.
 She has been especially terrified that the show would find out about her ex-husband.
 She’s even been threatening some of her family members with lawsuits if they reveal any of her secret past.”